ihmc-scale/act-up-model/README.md

 ## Running this code

 If you don't want to install things on your machine you can also use a Docker container to run it, as described near the end of this document.
+Note that when using the Docker version the various process files must be added to the `processes/` directory before building the container from the Dockerfile.

 To run this a suitable Common Lisp implementation (SBCL is recommended) and QuickLisp must be installed.
 Installing SBCL is easy on a variety of OSes, so long as a pre-built binary is used.